signalwire/signalwire-solutions/code/Data Retrieval over Voice - Python/Readme.md

 # Step by Step code walkthrough
 This application runs in one `app.py` file.
-You will additionally need to create a .env file for your authentication
+You will need to create a copy of `example.env` and fill it in with your own values.

 ## Code Breakdown

 ### Getting Started:

-First we will import our `Consumer` from the SignalWire Relay API, and import `os` which will handle our environment variables containing our SignalWire credentials.
+First we will import our `Consumer` from the SignalWire Relay API.
+We will also import `os` and `load_dotenv` from `dotenv` which will handle our environment variables containing our SignalWire credentials.
 Next we will establish our CustomConsumer class and create a function within that class called `setup`.
 This function will contain our environment variables, as well as our relay context, and some additional variables.

 `self.clientlist` is a python dictionary where each key is assigned to a list of data.